What is psikat?

 Parameter Description

 DUTY Pulse width.
-0.5 is a square wave
+0.5 is a square wave.
+Only applies to PULSE wave

 LEVEL Output level in the mix